shapely/shapely/docs/manual.rst

    The `tolerance` keyword argument sets the snapping tolerance used to improve the robustness of the computation.
 A tolerance of 0.0 specifies that no snapping will take place.
+The tolerance `argument` can be finicky and is known to cause the algorithm to fail in several cases.
+If you're using `tolerance` and getting a failure, try removing it.
+The test cases in `tests/test_voronoi_diagram.py` show more details.

    If the `edges` keyword argument is `False` a list of `Polygon`s will be returned.
 Otherwise a list of `LineString` edges is returned.